-Cranleigh High Street maintains a 'village-feel' with a range of independent shops, including a thriving butchers and fishmongers, three supermarkets, two independent department stores, hairdressers and florists together with several estate agents, restaurants and pubs.
+Cranleigh High Street maintains a 'village-feel' with a range of independent shops, including a thriving butchers and fishmongers, three supermarkets, two independent department stores, hairdressers, and florists together with several estate agents, restaurants and pubs.
 Over the past few years the high street has seen several charity shops open as well as national franchises and chain stores.
 Whilst there are some pubs and restaurants, there is not a significant night-time economy in the village.

 There is a well-established weekly Thursday open air market in Village Way car park, with a variety of stalls, including fruit and vegetables, coffee, bread and plants.
+Cranleigh has adequate car parking within the car parks at present.